cert-manager/website/content/en/docs/installation/upgrading/upgrading-1.1-1.2.md

 ### Kubernetes `1.15.x` and below

 cert-manager `v1.2` will no longer support Kubernetes `v1.15` and below following the Kubernetes upstream version support.
 We advise you to consider upgrading to Kubernetes 1.16 or above.
-If this isn't possible we advice to stay with the cert-manager `v1.1.x` releases.
+If this isn't possible we advise you to stay with the cert-manager `v1.1.x` releases.

 ### Kubernetes `1.16.x` and above